OpenBeacon/OpenBeacon/README.md

 * [Physical Web](https://github.com/google/physical-web/)
   - Dev project from Google
   - Requires having a trusted server to proxy requests.
 (Or giving up privacy.)
 (Maybe, there's some discussion going on about how to handle this in their GH issues tracker.)

-To use an analogy, AltBeacon is logging in with Facebook, Physical Web is logging in with OpenID, and OpenBeacon is logging in with Persona.